 The California asparagus season runs from late April through the end of June.
 In stalking asparagus one should look for the firmest spears with the tightest tips.
-Keep in mind that the thicker the stalk, the older the plant.The younger stalks also have thinner skin and a greater ratio of surface area to caramelize, making them significantly more delectable.
+Keep in mind that the thicker the stalk, the older the plant.The younger stalks have both a thinner skin and a greater ratio of surface area for you to caramelize, making them significantly more delectable.

 1 1/2 pounds of thin asparagus stalks.